gangz/Tetris/IoP_Tetris.md

 19. Then the shape can be moved left or right.

 20. Then we try to add a key listener to accept input from player.
+    Now I can move the block using keyboard.
+    But, .
+The shape can move to any place. so we should have a new class which could found it already moved to border.

+21. Add collision detector interfaces.